phinocio/loadorderlibrary-mo2-plugin/README.md

 API tokens are currently a plugin setting.
 This means they are then stored in `ModOrganizer.ini`, this is insecure as sometimes that file is shared.
 I am looking into a better place to store the API tokens.

 The code is a mess.
 I need to split some functionality out into other files/classes, and map game names to IDs fully.

+I also need to figure out a good way to allow choosing what files are uploaded.
+Some peeps do all the things, some only modlist.txt